 Step 3: Choose a goal-setting framework

-The next step involves choosing a goal-setting framework.
+The next step of creating DE&I goals involves choosing a goal-setting framework.
 A goal-setting framework suitable to your needs can offer a structured process for tracking and reporting your DE&I goals.
 This can keep everyone focused and synced while building trust through visibility.

 Some examples of goal-setting frameworks include: